smougie/escape-from-mars/README.md

 ## Game Mechanics:
 ### Main Menu:
-- `Continue`
-If player already pass through first level Continue button will be shown and after pressing this button, player will be moved to Level Selection screen where he can track his current progress, check level scores, restart and overwrite old level score to get better score.
+- `Continue`  If player already pass through first level Continue button will be shown and after pressing this button, player will be moved to Level Selection screen where he can track his current progress, check level scores, restart and overwrite old level score to get better score.
-- `New Game`
-Clear all current game progress and start new game.
+- `New Game`  Clear all current game progress and start new game.
-- `Highscores1
-Highscore can be submited in level selection after completing all levels.
+- `Highscores`  Highscore can be submited in level selection after completing all levels.
 Only ten best scores will be displayed.
-- `Options`
-Player can adjust master, background and SFX volume here.
+- `Options`  Player can adjust master, background and SFX volume here.
 Each of them has own slider to adjust and save sound levels in PlayerPrefs.
-- `Quit`
-Quit the application.
+- `Quit`  Quit the application.
-- `Game Tips` checkbox
-If player press the checkbox short information window with controls will be shown.
+- `Game Tips` checkbox  If player press the checkbox short information window with controls will be shown.
 Player can also press `Tutorial` button to try those controls and game mechanics in tutorial level.
-- `Tutorial`
-After colliding with any obstacle on this level, player rocket will be repsawned and heal value will be reseted.
+- `Tutorial`  After colliding with any obstacle on this level, player rocket will be repsawned and heal value will be reseted.
 Player starts in no gravity mode where he can get familiar with controling rocket.
 When he feel more comfortable he can pass through `Gravity Controler` object and turn normal mode.
 All core objects are displayed with yellow arrow along with short prompt about that object.

 ### Level Obstacles:
 Rocket can only collide with alien collectible, rocket collectible, refueling pad and landing pad.
-- Moving and Rotating rocks, crystals
+- Moving and Rotating rocks, crystals.
-- Narrow slits on the road to landing pad
+- Narrow slits on the road to landing pad.
-- Flying with high speed meteorites
+- Flying with high speed meteorites.
-- Flying crystal kernel from ground holes
+- Flying crystal kernel from ground holes.
-- Constantly opening and closing metal gates
+- Constantly opening and closing metal gates.
-- Rotating Fan
+- Rotating Fan.
-- Deadly fire from nozzles
+- Deadly fire from nozzles.
-- Mysterious space anomaly
+- Mysterious space anomaly.
-- Moving lift
+- Moving lift.
-- Metal box
+- Metal box.
-- Metal box machine `this machine is creating metal boxes, they are mostly placed at the top of level which causes metal box to fall down until they hit the floor`
+- Metal box machine `this machine is creating metal boxes, they are mostly placed at the top of level which causes metal box to fall down until they hit the floor`.
-- Squeezer `this machine is pushing metal boxes into the fire`
+- Squeezer `this machine is pushing metal boxes into the fire`.

 ## Game controls and goals
-- `A`/`Left Arrow` - rotate rocket left
+- `A`/`Left Arrow` - rotate rocket left.
-- `D`/`Right Arrow` - rotate rocket right
+- `D`/`Right Arrow` - rotate rocket right.
-- `SPACE` - apply thrust
+- `SPACE` - apply thrust.

 Start on blue launch pad, finish on neon green landing pad, avoid obstacles and use refueling pad to reach checkpoint or refuel rocket.